Peter Pan and Tinkerbell

-The Story of Peter Pan and Tinkerbell: Once upon a time, in Neverland, a place where alarm clocks were irrelevant and bedtime was a concept as elusive as a unicorn, lived a boy named Peter Pan.
+The Story of Peter Pan and Tinkerbell: Once upon a time, in Neverland, a place where alarm clocks were irrelevant and bedtime was a concept as elusive as a unicorn, lived a boy named Peter Pan and a fairy named Tinkerbel.
 Peter was no ordinary boy.
-He was an eternal kid with a penchant for flying and the kind of energy that could put a Duracell bunny to shame.
+He was an eternal kid with a penchant for flying and the kind of energy that could put a Duracell battery bunny to shame.
 His partner in crime was Tinker Bell, a sassy, saucy fairy with a temper as fiery as her twinkling pixie dust.

 They led a merry band of misfits called the Lost Boys, who were experts at the art of never growing up.
 They weren't lost because they had bad navigational skills, but because they had lost their way to the grown-up world - and honestly, they weren't particularly bothered about finding it.
 Their underground hideout was a veritable fortress of fun, filled with the echoes of laughter and the remnants of many a food fight.